ha5dzs/volciclab-utilities/robot_server/Readme.md

 * The [URScript](#the-urscript-code-running-on-the-robots-controller) code that is running the robot's controller
 * [The Server](#the-server), written in Python
-* [The Matlab code](#the-matlab-code-volciclab-robotics-toolbox), that runs on the experimental computer.
+* [The Matlab code](#the-matlab-code-volciclab-robotics-toolbox), included here to drive the robot and runs on your computer
+* Your code, which also runs on your computer.

 In order to get started, you need to be familiar with the lab network, so you would know the IP addresses concerned.
 Then, if required, edit the URScript on the teach pendant, and possibly you need to edit the server's config file too.